pegi3s/auto-p2docking-docs/source/modules_1_ligand_selection.rst

 copy
 -------
 This module copies all files from one folder to another.
-When copying the .pdb files of the ligands, it's important to check that the output folder name is "PDBs/Ligands".
-For the receptor .pdb file the output folder should be "PDBs/Receptor".
+It should be noted that for the pipeline to work, the PDB files of all ligands must be in a folder named Ligands, and the PDB files of the receptor in a folder named Receptor, both under a folder called PDBs, under the project folder (the variable project is assigned in the config file).
+Therefore, if this is the intended operation, in the pipeline file, it should be declared on two different lines "copy name_of_ligand_input_folder PDBs/Ligands", and "copy name_of_receptor_input_folder PDBs/Receptor".

 human_prot_atlas
 -------